 The Rockwell hardness test is the most employed hardness test method.
 It is used on all kinds of metals, except in situations where the surface conditions and metal structure would produce high variations.
 This test takes measurements of the permanent depth indentation caused by a load or force on a particular indenter.

-High Rockwell hardness numbers represent hard materials and low numbers soft materials. d 2 www.wilsoninstruments, best a588 grade a steel plate Fundamentals of Rockwell Hardness Testing Like the Brinell, Vickers, Knoop, Scleroscope and Leeb tests - all of which fall in the general category of indentation hardness tests - the Rockwell test is a measure of the
+High Rockwell hardness numbers represent hard materials and low numbers soft materials. d 2 www.wilsoninstruments, best s420nh steel Fundamentals of Rockwell Hardness Testing Like the Brinell, Vickers, Knoop, Scleroscope and Leeb tests - all of which fall in the general category of indentation hardness tests - the Rockwell test is a measure of the

 Tests for indentation hardness are primarily used in engineering and metallurgy fields.
 The tests work on the basic premise of measuring the critical dimensions of an indentation left by a specifically dimensioned and loaded indenter.
 Common indentation hardness scales are Rockwell, Vickers, Shore, and Brinell, amongst others.
 Rebound hardness